All Episodes

 And I began to notice how people used it and what about radio they commented on and what they didn't.

-If I ever got back, and if I was ever given the freedom to do it my way.
+If I ever did, it totally changed my approach to how I would do it if I ever got back and if I was ever given the freedom to do it my way.

-And it's uh that there's something to be said for getting away From what you do for a while to regain or change your perspective on it.
+And there's something to be said for getting away from what you do for a while to regain or change your perspective on it.

 It can be helpful.